My Learning Log: Building Discipline One Choice at a Time

 2. Black Coffee in the Morning

 My morning ritual is now just black coffee.
-It’s clean, simple, and suppresses my appetite until I’m actually ready for my first meal.
-Stimulating without being destructive.
+It’s clean, simple, and suppresses my appetite until I’m ready for my first meal.

 3. No Food After Dinner

 Once I brush my teeth, the kitchen is closed.
-I’ve discovered toothpaste is a powerful hack—its taste completely kills cravings.
-What feels like hunger at night is usually just boredom.
+Toothpaste completely kills cravings.
+What feels like hunger at night is almost always just boredom.

 4. Walk, Don’t Run

 I’ve stopped running.
-Instead, I focus on walking over 10,000 steps daily, spread across the day.
+Instead, I focus on hitting 10,000 steps daily.
 It’s sustainable, joint-friendly, and clears my head.
 Consistency matters more than punishment.

 5. No Processed Food